bvirk/myArduinoBasics/Libraries/CmdLoop/readme.md

 Error conditions can occur and includes, on an Arduino, all from hardware conditions to programming error.
 No room for c++ exceptions on a 2k bytes ram device and no user to take verbose action when Arduino solves it mechanical job.

-The simplest is a single error with a number.
+The simplest is a single error with only a number as error cause identification.
 It can be registrated because a timestamp has been sendt from terminal and it can not be overwritten before a new timestamp is sendt.
 It survives reset, as opposed to time readout, with an intact time of when the error number was set.
 It uses 11 bytes of EEPROM and would, if the numbers of registated error events should be more than one, use 4 bytes more for each persistent error.

 Some sort of signaling an error must be performed.
-The 'blink' led on pin13 is reserved that use.
+The 'blink' led on pin13 is dedicated that use.
 The blink led is given a double information job, by signaling 'all is good' by a slow steady blinking - an indication of that thread of execution travels through those array of function pointers that forms slices.